sendgrid/open-source-library-data-collector/CONTRIBUTING.md

 ## Improvements to the Codebase

-We welcome direct contributions to the <<Project Name>> code base.
+We welcome direct contributions to the open-source-library-data-collector code base.
 Thank you!

 ### Development Environment ###